 Why draught proof?

-These Chimney Balloon draught excluders are designed to be pushed into the narrow part of the chimney above the fireplace, used when the fire is out and the central heating is on.
+These Chimney draught excluders are designed to be pushed into the narrow part of the chimney above the fireplace, used when the fire is out, and the central heating is on.

 A huge amount of warm air is drawn up the chimney throughout the day which causes draughts in rooms and loss of heated air.

-Includes draught excluder balloon, valve and inflation tube
+Includes chimney draught excluder, valve and inflation tube

 Rectangular shape for chimneys 100-700mm width x 100-400mm depth